dataworkshop/dw-katowice-project/accidents/meeting_1/README.md

 + check data in each column and clean it - convert to categorical, boolean values
 + check missing data and think about how to deal with them
 + check project's board https://github.com/dataworkshop/dw-katowice-project/projects/1 to see tasks

+You will find here a jupyter notebook with a sketch that should help you to start ;)